everythingeverywhere/lab-st-test/workshop/content/exercises/02-create-spring-app.md

-Your file should look like the following
+Your file should look like the following:

 ```java
 package com.example.demo;